MarosBenadik/MarosBenadik/README.md

 - 👋 Hi, I’m @MarosBenadik
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in DevOps/Cloud Enginering
-- 🌱 I’m currently studying MSc in Computing
+- 🌱 I’m currently Working as Senior CLoud engineer For VW Group
-- 💞️ I’m looking to collaborate on django projects
+- 💞️ I’m looking to collaborate on any devOps/Cloud projects
 - 📫 How to reach me mbenadik25@gmail.com

 <!---